Wolox/layout/README.md

 yarn add wolox-layout
 ```

-2- Include the wolox-bootstrap.scss before the index file of your CSS/SCSS to have paddings, margins, and layout already generated all toghether.
-Or you can import them separately.
+2. Import the `wolox-bootstrap.scss` to have margins, and layout all toghether.
+Or you can import them separately if needed.

-If you want to import the 'wolox-bootstrap' in this way:

 ```scss
 @import '~wolox-bootstrap/wolox-bootstrap';